bylexus/gphotos-sync/README.md

 * This tool is in an early experimental stage.
 Do NOT expect it to work flawlessly.
 * I have not tested it over a longer period of time (e.g. until the client tokens expire).
 I do not yet know what happens then.
-* I will implement some additional config params in the future:
+* I will implement some additional config params in the future, see Wishlist below

+## Wishlist

+* multiple parallel download connections
 * credentials store encryption
 * output folder configuration: folder level generation by template (e.g. "{year}/{month}")
 * Filters: by year, by date range
-  * ...?
+* Skip already downloaded files (e.g. check by filename, change date (?))

 If you have any more ideas what this tool should be able to do, please drop me an issue or a note.